 Proceeding out of the room to reunite with the others, the party was interrupted when Cait Sith called over Cloud’s cell phone.
 Reeve revealed that he had located the missing Junon cannon: Rufus had moved it to Midgar, somehow assembling it with such speed that Reeve had only now noticed it, even though it’s the size of a highway.
 Apparently, the cannon used to use the Junon Huge Materia for power, but would now have to rely on the eight Midgar reactors.
 Rufus’ target?
 Sephiroth himself.
 And you know what?
 Rufus was introduced as a scum-sucker, but I’m really starting to like him.
 Say what you will about his opening speech about ruling with fear, but besides trying to execute the party, he’s done almost nothing but good for the Planet since being appointed president, even if it was just a matter of extreme circumstance!
 I’m hardly about to call him a good person, but he’s got an exceptional track record!

 Unfortunately for… well, for everyone, another of the Weapons rose up at this point.
 This was Diamond Weapon, and it started walking, kaiju-style, from the North Pole down towards Midgar.
 Hearing this news through Cait Sith, there was a brief discussion on the airship that brought up the subject of Marlene, which led to Cait Sith getting into a fight with Barret over the deaths caused in the initial reactor bombing.
 Hey Reeve?
 Not.
 The.
 Time.
 And Reeve?
 Once it is time, here’s something to keep in mind: okay, maybe you feel mass murder isn’t justified in the face of the extinction of the entire human race.
 I promise you will be allowed to make that case.
-But after you’ve done that, please tell us how kidnapping is justified in the face of giving a man who promised to rule through fear the power to cause environmental extinction at an even faster rate, because one doesn’t nullify the other.
+But after you’ve done that, please tell us how kidnapping is justified in the face of giving a man who promised to rule through fear the power to cause environmental extinction at an even faster rate, along with all the other evil you’ve done in service to Shinra, because one doesn’t nullify the other.

 (I have to note that the authors seem to have outright forgotten that they had Reeve kidnap Marlene, considering they talk about her as though she were still with Aeris’ mother.)